Graduate School

 For enquiries regarding the course content, contact Robert Lundmark.

-Students of the 2019 edition of Systems’ Perspectives on Biomass Resources.
+Students and coordinator of the 2019 edition of Systems’ Perspectives on Biomass Resources.
 Photographed at Luleå University of Technology (LTU), Sweden.
 Photo by courtesy of LTU.

 Course Brochure